Guil2203/true-college-struggles/README.md

-# true college struggles
+# Whatever The Fuck PHP Is

 this is just for college lmao dont mind this

-Whatever The Fuck PHP Is
+...how did you get here